withastro/docs/src/pages/en/guides/migrate-to-astro.md

 ## Why migrate your site to Astro?

-Astro provides many benefits: performance, simplicity and several built-in and available integrations!
+Astro provides many benefits: performance, simplicity, and many of the features you want built right in to the framework.
+When you do need to extend your site, Astro provides several official and 3rd-party community integrations!

-Depending on your existing project, you may be able to bring some, or much of your existing files.
-However, Astro's project structure is likely to be different than the one you're using.
-So, there are some key concepts that will help you make the transition to Astro.
+Migrating may be less work than you think!
+Depending on your existing project, you may be able to fit some, or many of your files directly into Astro's project structure.
+Much of your existing content may be reusable when converted to `.astro` components.

 ## Which projects can I convert to Astro?